c3-ctf/portapty/README.md

 * `echo sleep 1` sends the command `sleep 1` to the remote shell, giving us time to flush the output before disconnecting
 * `echo exit` will tell the remote shell to close
-* `wait` will wait for the cat command to finish, which will be when the remote closes We also can elect to use `bash` rather than the standard shell with the system, which will make most scripts run better.
+* `wait` will wait for the cat command to finish, which will be when the remote closes We also elect to use `bash` rather than the standard shell with the system, which will make most scripts run better.
+Note that some extra things have happened due to our usage of `driver`:
+* `pty off` is implied (can be undone with a `pty on` after the `driver CMD` option), so that this looks like a normal pipeline
+* `persist off` is implied (can be undone with a `persist on` after the `driver CMD` option), so that the client won't keep reconnecting

 ### Client
 It is rather irregular to invoke the client directly, but if you are particularly worried about security, or are working with an arbitrary upload vulnerability, this could be helpful.